-Cryolab at CERN

-Between 2018 and 2022, the test bed and integral components of the DS-20k UAr cryogenics system were fabricated, constructed, and commissioned at the CERN Cryolab.
-Among those are the condenser box, the cooling control unit, the recirculation loop with cryogenic transfer lines and all electrical components.
-CERN constructed a dedicated nitrogen supply system to serve the test bed, including a $35 \text{ m}^3 \text{ LN}2$ external storage tank, set at 3.2 bara, and a 660 L phase separator.
-After receiving CERN's operational approval, the full system was commissioned in July 2021 and performed argon liquefaction for the first time.
-Subsequent tests in April and May 2022 focused on achieving pressure stability, optimising the cooling control and performing first efficiency measurements and recirculation tests [34].
-A picture of the test bed in building 159 is shown in figure 9 (left).
+Cryolab at CERN Between 2018 and 2022, the test bed and integral components of the DS-20k UAr cryogenics system were fabricated, constructed, and commissioned at the CERN Cryolab.
+The commissioning focused on achieving pressure stability, optimising the cooling control, and performing first efficiency measurements and recirculation tests [34].
+The test bed was served by a 660 L nitrogen phase separator.
+A picture of the facility in building 159 is shown in figure 9 (left).